Write a data frame or list of data frames to an xlsx file.

 wb_workbook,wb_add_worksheet,wb_add_data_table,wb_add_data,wb_freeze_pane,wb_set_col_widths,wb_save,wb_set_base_fontcreatorCreator of the workbook (your name).
 Defaults to login username or

-FALSE, the worksheet grid lines will be hidden.tab_colorColor of the sheet tab.
-A
+FALSE, the worksheet grid lines are hidden.tab_colorThe color of the worksheet tab.
+Accepts a

 total_rowlogical.
 With the default